ReactiveX/rxdart/README.md

 [![Gitter](https://img.shields.io/gitter/room/rxdart/Lobby.svg)](https://gitter.im/rxdart/Lobby)

 ## About
-RxDart aims to provide an implementation of [ReactiveX](http://reactivex.io/) for the Dart language.
+RxDart is a reactive functional programming library for Google Dart, based on [ReactiveX](http://reactivex.io/).
-Dart comes with a very decent [Streams](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html) API out-of-the-box.
+Google Dart comes with a very decent [Streams](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html) API out-of-the-box.
-This library is built on top of it.
+Rather than attempting to provide an alternative to this API, RxDart adds functionality on top of it.

 ## How To Use RxDart
 Use the method `observable()` to wrap a native Dart Stream.